-If you suspect that you have ADD/ADHD, we strongly suggest a formal assessment.
+If you suspect that you have ADD / ADHD, we strongly suggest a formal ADHD assessment.
 In all likelihood, you have been dealing with these symptoms for a very long time.
 Not having a proper diagnosis or treatment has likely taken a toll and many adults who do have ADHD develop other issues as a result.
 It is not unusual to have depression, anxiety, low self-esteem, or even problems with substance abuse when ADHD goes undetected.

-In our assessments for Adult ADHD, we often find that people have above average to gifted IQ (intelligence) scores, and this helps it all make sense.
+In our assessments for adult attention deficit disorder, we often find that people have above average to gifted IQ (intelligence) scores, and this helps it all make sense.
 You’ve made it this far because you are bright and capable, NOT because you are lazy and unmotivated.
 Many adults we test are highly motivated, yet struggle to achieve their goals.

 Something is getting in your way!